ShadowBlip/InputPlumber/README.md

 sudo make install
 ```

-If you are using ArchLinux or any of its derivaties,
+If you are using Arch Linux or any of its derivatives,
 you can install InputPlumber from the official repositories:

 ```bash